chitrakshi-gosain/Flockr/assumptions.md

 - 1. Admins may remove any messages in any channel.
 - 1. If a user leaves their channel, they cannot delete messages from the channel anymore.

+### message_react
+- 1. ' ' is not a valid token
+- 2. 1 is the only valid react ID

+### message_unreact
+- 1. ' ' is not a valid token
+- 2. 1 is the only valid react ID

 ## user.py

 ### user_profile_setemail